 10. Indoor Snow Games

-What a fun idea: to take fake snow and have fun with it much in the way you would if you were outside.
+What a fun idea: to make fake snow and have fun with it almost the same way you would if you were outside.
 No cold, no melting, just fun.

 11. Paper Bag Snowman Puppet

 How cute are these snowmen?
 Using tape as a scarf, googly eyes, and buttons.
 The best part is if you are reading this because you are already stuck inside and you don’t have these things on hand- just relax, and use markers!

 Don’t have white paper bags?
 Make gingerbread men puppets.
 Get creative- bring the kids in from the beginning, you never know what they might come up with.

 But to see exactly what Rachel did to make these, head over to her blog at I Heart Crafty Things.Try this Winter Indoor Activity

 12. Color a Box

 The article written by Kylie over at The How-to Mom talks about different ways to keep toddlers busy and helps them not destroy the house.

 When I saw this picture though, I knew I had to bring up the idea of cardboard boxes because guess what?
 If you give my twelve-year-old some cardboard, she will be busy for hours.
 Just two months ago she built a house for our Elf on the Shelf, Zoey, to hang out in while she was visiting us.

 Cardboard is an important creative tool for children of any young age!Try this Winter Indoor Activity